negesti/gnome-shell-extensions-negesti/README.md

 Wnck
 -----
-For application base configuration the extension requires the wnck library:
+For application base configuration the extension requires the wnck library.
+If wnck is not installed, you can not open the preferences window

-Suse: `sudo zypper in libwnck-devel`
+* Suse: `sudo zypper in libwnck-devel`
-Arch: `pacman -S libwnck3`
+* Arch: `pacman -S libwnck3`
-Fedora: `sudo yum install libwnck3` (should be installed on F19) Debian/Ubuntu: `apt-get install gir1.2-wnck-3.0`
+* Fedora: `sudo yum install libwnck3` (should be installed on F19)
+* Debian/Ubuntu: `apt-get install gir1.2-wnck-3.0`

 Keybindings
 -----------